Pet Safety While Outdoors

 - If your dog does get in the water, immediately remove your dog and rinse off the coat thoroughly with clean water.
 Do not let your dog lick the algae.

-If your dog exhibits unusual symptoms after going in water, come into our veterinary clinic immediately.
+If your dog exhibits unusual symptoms after going in the water, come into our veterinary clinic immediately.
 There is no antidote available.
 However, supportive therapies and, in some cases, anti-seizure medications, can help.

 Snakes: Snakes rarely attack unless they are provoked, but dogs are often too curious for their own good.
 If you see a snake, retract your dog’s leash or pick up your dog and move to another area.
 If your dog is bitten, come into our vet clinic immediately.